gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales snorted.
 "Sorry.
 I get carried away sometimes.
-But I promise you.
 I promise you, Iffy,
+I promise,
-if the Niobium base hasn't been stripped or burned out, things will get better."
+if the Niobium base hasn't been stripped or burned out, I'll do what I can to make it better."

 Iffy tried her best to keep herself busy for the rest of the day.
 She was used to spending weeks at a time on board the *Guinevere*.